-Proposed Budget- Public Hearing
+Proposed Budget

-Resolution to adopt the annual budget for fiscal year 2016-2017.
-The tax rate will be lowered to \$2.58/thousand.
-The motion was made by Trustee Speer to approve the annual budget with the tax rate lowered from \$2.68 to \$2.58 per \$1,000 valuation, with no effect on services, seconded by Trustee Zabelny.
-Carried 4-0-1, Trustee Burritt abstained.
-The total budget amount as follows:
+Resolution to adopt the annual budget for fiscal year 2017-2018.
+The tax rate will increase to \$2.61/thousand.
+Motion made by Trustee Gates, seconded by Trustee Zabelny.
+Carried unanimously 5-0.
+Total budget amount as follows:

-General \$ 2,603,620.00 Water \$ 547,478.00 Sewer \$ 355,774.00 \$ 3,506,872.00
+General \$ 2,762,849

+Water \$ 559,071

+Sewer \$ 350.708

+Total \$ 3,672,628

-Annual Resolutions:
+Annual Resolutions

-Resolution to re-appoint Richard Bjornholm, Chairman to the Zoning Board of Appeals for a five-year term which will expire on 3/31/2021.
+Resolution to re-appoint Shelly Kordish, member of the Zoning Board of Appeals for a five-year term which will expire on 3/31/2022.
 Motion made by Mayor Lee, seconded by Trustee Speer.
 Carried unanimously 5-0.

-Resolution that the following banks are hereby designated as the official depositories for the Village of Hilton: First Niagara, and M&T Bank.
-Motion made by Trustee Speer, seconded by Trustee Burritt.
+Resolution that the following banks are hereby designated as the official depositories for the Village of Hilton:Canandaigua National Bank and M&T Bank.
+Motion made by Trustee Zabelny, seconded by Trustee Speer.
 Carried unanimously 5-0.

 Resolution that Westside News is hereby designated as the official newspaper of the Village of Hilton.
 If it is found, however, that another newspaper is needed, then the Democrat and Chronicle is also designated as the official newspaper for the Village of Hilton.
-Motion made by Trustee Zabelny, seconded by Trustee Gates.
+Motion made by Trustee Speer, seconded by Trustee Burritt.
 Carried unanimously 5-0.

 Resolution that the Village Board will meet on the following dates at 5:00 p.m.
-Motion made by Trustee Gates, seconded by Trustee Speer.
+Motion made by Trustee Burritt, seconded by Trustee Gates.
 Carried unanimously 5-0.